julianbonomini/herdr-agent-nav/README.md

 - `Leader + L L L` key-sequence repetition
 - temporarily widening the native sidebar or native hover tooltips
 - changing results in Herdr's global search

-The active-agent view is native and therefore affects the sidebar, agent navigation, and indexed focus without reimplementing any UI.
-This is the better boundary to use while the plugin API remains manifest-based.

 ## Development